nakagami/pyvim/README.rst

 - All of the functionality of `prompt_toolkit
   <http://github.com/jonathanslenders/python-prompt-toolkit>`_.
 This includes a
-  lot of Vi key bindings, it's platform independent and runs on every Python version from python 2.6 up to 3.4.
-It also runs on Pypy with a noticeable performance boost.
+  lot of Vi key bindings, it's platform independent and runs on Python 3.8+ .

 - Several ``:set ...`` commands have been implemented, like ``incsearch``, ``number``, ``ignorecase``, ``wildmenu``, ``expandtab``, ``hlsearch``,